ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 git push origin your-pr-branch
 ```

+It is always a good idea to look at the "Files" view on GitHub after submitting your PR, and verify that the changes look as expected.
+Generally there should be no "extra" changes that are not related to the purpose of your PR, like reformatting or re-aligning files (this is best done in a separate PR just for that purpose).
+If you see something that looks out of place, you can make an edit to fix it and push a new commit to your PR.

 ### Automated tests

 Any change that introduces new code or changes behavior should have automated tests.
 These tests mostly use [PHPUnit](https://phpunit.de/) to verify the behavior of the many thousands of lines of PHP code in ClassicPress.